AiConde/MESH-Self-Assembly-Project/README.md

-# MESH-self-assembly-
+# MESH-Self-Assembly-Project
-Code for the self assembly team of the MESH project
+Repository for the code of self assembly part for the NASA Challenge MESH project